-NOTE: This formula has recently (2012) been simplified and made into a free downloadable calculator that does all the math for you!
+NOTE: This formula has recently been made into a free downloadable calculator that does all the math for you!
 Go here to grab it now: Calories to Build Muscle Calculator (it’ll also calculate your body fat percentage and tell you how much protein you need!)

 We first need to find out how many calories per day it takes for you to just maintain your current weight.
 Let’s refer to this as your Daily Calorie Expenditure.

 There are 3 factors that come into play when calculating your Daily Calorie Expenditure